How to Get Dried Glue Off Painted Wood?

 Once you are done with sanding, clean the wood surface with the help of a dry cloth.

-When using water, be careful that you do not leave the damp rag on the wood surface for long as it can damage the wood.
+When using water, be careful that you do not leave the damp rag on the wood surface for long as it can damage the wood and its finish.

 Step 5.
 Finally, finish the surface

-After all these steps, you will have a nice piece of teak that you can start working on again.
+After all these steps, you will have a nice piece of teak to start working on again.

-This means you can make use of glossy or matte wood finish, furniture wax, varnish, paint or stain to finish and make it look better.
+This means you can make use of glossy or matte wood finish, furniture wax, varnish, paint, or stain to finish and make the surface look better.

 How Can You Remove the Glue from Unfinished Wood?

-Unlike painted wood, you do not need to be much careful when you need to remove the dried glue from the unfinished or untreated wood surfaces.
+Unlike painted wood, you do not need to be very careful when removing the dried glue from the unfinished or untreated wood surfaces.

-For this reason, you can use different solvents for different varieties of glues to weaken the glue.
+For this reason, you can use various solvents for different varieties of glues to weaken the adhesive paste.

 Some of the most common ones are as follows…